zaksoyer/maths-game/Docs/README.md

 ### Features
 * Build a file with stats
-* Send results to a registered mentor/teacher
+* Send results to a registered mentor/teacher, to email, ...
+* Share scores on social networks
 * Groups in which admins can create special tests for specific player

 ***

+# Now..

+Currently creating a TypeScript object as prototype for the maths engine.

 # Join the team